Jupiter

 Jupiter in astrology symbolized by a man sitting on a throne

 Unlike Venus, which also shines brightly but is only visible at dawn or dusk, Jupiter is visible throughout the night.
-Jupiter takes twelve years to travel through the twelve signs of the zodiac, spending about one year in each sign.
+Jupiter spends about one year in each zodiac sign.

 A benevolent planet